There is a lot to consider when it comes to running your home.

 - constantly accruing bills simply to keep your house comfortably warm.

-A general rule to remember: if annual repair costs reach half of the present value of the heater, it’s most likely time to replace your furnace.
+A general rule to remember: if annual repair costs reach half of the present value of the heater, then it’s likely time to replace your furnace.

 2. Energy Efficiency